search

 5

-All we did was add margin-right: auto to the fourth element, which pushes this element and the ones following it to the left edge of the main axis (the horizontal axis in this case).
+All we did was add margin-right: auto to the fourth element, which absorbs the remaining horizontal space after that element, pushing elements 5 and onward to the right edge of the container.

 Appendix C: The place-items and place-content Properties